Kratom: Unsafe and ineffective

 Some people take kratom to avoid the symptoms of opioid withdrawal and because kratom may be bought more easily than prescription drugs.

 Kratom is also used at music festivals and in other recreational settings.
 People who use kratom for relaxation report that because it is plant-based, it is natural and safe.
 However, the amount of active ingredient in kratom plants can vary greatly, making it difficult to gauge the effect of a given dose.
 Depending on what is in the plant and the health of the user, taking kratom may be very dangerous.
+Claims about the benefits of kratom can't be rated because reliable evidence is lacking.

 Side effects and safety concerns